ATiltedTree/asm/README.md

 ## Cargo Features

-- `encode` allows for encoding of instructions
-- `decode` allows for decoding of instructions

-In addition every architecture has a feature.
+Every architecture has a feature.
 This allows you to only enable the architectures you need.

 For example `6502` support would be enabled by adding this to your `Cargo.toml`: